March 30th, 2017

 AuthorEarnings launched in early 2014, a cooperative effort of author Hugh Howey and a researcher known then (and still) only as Data Guy.
 They were determined to fill the gap by creating sales estimates from the major online retailers, including Amazon, Apple, Barnes & Noble, Kobo and Google.
 While their methodology is transparent the industry was reluctant to accept their conclusions; their reports were still called controversial even last year.
 But the tide has since shifted and AuthorEarnings is now accepted as a key data source for anyone seeking to understand publishing trends in the U.S., and, as we see in their latest report, internationally as well.

+Cliff Guren and I have been discussing the report.
+As we’ve done for several months now, we are posting an edited transcript of our conversation below.
 While we strongly recommend that you take the time to read the full report, there are a few key takeaways that we want to highlight and discuss in this post:

 - The U.S. currently leads the world in both ebook penetration rate and the indie share of the ebook market, but other countries are starting to catch up: in particular the other four major English-language ones (New Zealand adds another small percentage).
 Taken together, ebook sales in these four additional markets add a combined 25% to the U.S.-only total.

 - Self-published indie authors are taking far greater advantage of international sales than traditionally-published authors are.